relliky/Tais_Home_Assistant_Config/python_templates/README.md

     module.
 13. Move dashboard color aliases into their own module.
 14. Move shared message helpers into their own module.
+15. Move occupancy state machine generation into its own module.

 Recommended next steps: